Coast Guard, DHS.

 Notice of proposed rulemaking.

-The Coast Guard proposes to temporarily change the enforcement period of special local regulations for recurring marine event in the Fifth Coast Guard District.
-These regulations apply to only one recurring marine event that conducts swimming competitions.
+The Coast Guard proposes to temporarily change the enforcement period of special local regulations for recurring marine events in Fifth Coast Guard District.
+The regulation applies to one recurring marine event that establishes two spectator vessel anchorage areas and restricts vessel traffic.
 Special local regulations are necessary to provide for the safety of life on navigable waters during the event.
-This action is intended to restrict vessel traffic in a portion of the Chester River, near Chestertown, MD during the event.
+This action is intended to restrict vessel traffic in portions of the Hampton River, Hampton, VA, and Sunset Creek, Hampton, VA during the event.

 Comments and related material must be received by the Coast Guard on or before May 5, 2010.

-You may submit comments identified by docket number USCG-2010-0113 using any one of the following methods:
+You may submit comments identified by docket number USCG-2010-0180 using any one of the following methods:

 (1) Federal eRulemaking Portal: http://www.regulations.gov.